 In 1910 Lovedean was still a sleepy little village with a general shop and a blacksmiths.
 Cowplain was a hamlet with an inn and a general shop.
 In 1920 a War Memorial Hall was built in Denmead and a Memorial Monument was erected in Horndean.

-From the end of the 19th century a horse drawn bus ran between Portsmouth and Waterlooville.
+From the end of the 19th century a horse-drawn bus ran between Portsmouth and Waterlooville.
 In 1903 a tram called the Horndean Light Railway began running between the city and Horndean.
-The trams were called the green cars because they were emerald green and cream.
-For many Portsmouth people travelling to Horndean for a day in the summer was a big treat.
+The trams were called green cars because they were emerald green and cream.
+For many Portsmouth people traveling to Horndean for a day in the summer was a big treat.
 The Light Railway closed in 1935 and was replaced by buses.

 Harold Wadham began making bicycles in 1900.
 In 1905 he was joined by his brother Wilfrid.
 They began making coaches in 1908.
 In 1932 they began making ambulances.
 Butser Turf was founded in 1929.